-The following article on microbiome health is written by Dr. Crystal Dawn Silas, MD, Herbalist, blog writer, speaker, and world traveler.
+The following article on restoring wellness via repairing microbiome health is written by Dr. Crystal Dawn Silas, MD, Herbalist, blog writer, speaker, and world traveler.
 Dr. Crystal Dawn is dedicated to empowering people to live a more holistic and happy life.
 Connect with her on Instagram or Facebook.

 In the great words of Hippocrates, “All disease begins in the gut.”
+Restoring wellness also begins in the gut.
 The digestive tract is not just for digesting and absorbing nutrients.
 A well-functioning digestive system will maximally absorb nutrients from our food to provide the energy and the building blocks for maintaining health, healing, and repair.
-Healthy digestion is not only the processing and assimilation of nutrients, it also involves regular elimination through healthy bowel movements, a balanced immune system, and mucosal barrier function.
-It is also involved in the proper function of our immune function.
+Healthy digestion is the starting point when we’re in the process of restoring our health and wellness.
+It is not only the processor and assimilator of nutrients, it’s also where we elimiminate waste, and is responsible for the proper functioning of our immune function.
 In fact, approximately 70% of the immune system resides in the gut!

-Good gut health has also been shown to positively influence brain health and research reveals that there is a strong gut-brain connection.
+Good gut health is critical to restoring wellness.
+Good gut health has been shown to positively influence brain health and research reveals that there is a strong gut-brain connection.
 Good gut health will positively influence metabolic, hormonal, immune, and neurological health.
+Restoring wellness is the process of restoring gut health.
+And it all starts with the microbiome.

 What is the Microbiome?

 Humankind has co-evolved with its microbiome.
 Consider that if our bodies are our temple then our microbiota is its loyal attendants.
 We have lived in symbiosis since the beginning of time.
 These microorganisms are made up of “friendly” bacteria, viruses, protozoa, archaea, and fungi.
 When microorganisms behave synergistically to further the wellbeing of their host, they are called a commensal.
-Understand that the microbiome is a delicate ecosystem in the same way that the earth, its amazon rainforest, and great barrier reef are each an ecosystem.
 Like other ecosystems, our microbiome thrives on the diversity, harmony, and cooperation of its species.
 This causes physiological homeostasis (balance) that sustains the wellness and vitality of the host.
 Science reveals that the more diverse the gastrointestinal microbiome is, the more it will positively influence every aspect of our physiological and psychological well-being.
 Our physiology has evolved with and trusts and relies on microbiota to regulate our genetic expressions, hormones, immune response, metabolism, mood, cognition, the assimilation of nutrients, and neurology.

 However, a damaged microbiome is not commensal in that it does not promote the wellbeing of the host.
 This is often called dysbiosis and leads to digestive imbalances that could lead to more serious digestive issues.
 This imbalance can turn on the switch for those genes that code for unhealthy aging and inflammation.